Post-Bariatric Body Contouring

 From a logistical standpoint, a body lift combines procedures on multiple areas into a single surgical session.
 This saves money, and your recovery, while still involved, is much easier than having multiple recoveries.

-While it is somewhat of a side benefit, the removal of extensive excess, sagging skin will also provide additional weight loss.
+While it is somewhat of a side benefit, the removal of extensive excess, sagging skin will also provide a small additional weight loss.

 Body Contouring Procedure